andreas0x41/coding-tutorial-obsidian/content/Exam/3 Advanced/1 OOP.md

 	- [ ] Can a child class use methods that is only defined in its parent class?
 What happens if both parent and child define a method with the same name?
 	- [ ] Explain Multilevel Inheritance
 	- [ ] Explain Multiple Inheritance
+- [ ] Explain magic/dunder methods and why they are useful.
+	- [ ] Show the use of defining +, - and * with an example.